Asuman Lubowa: Administrative roles

-In 2009, he was appointed as the Technical Director of the Federation of Uganda Football Associations (FUFA).
+In 2009, he was appointed as the technical director of the Federation of Uganda Football Associations (FUFA).
 He served in this role for nearly a decade, where his responsibilities included overseeing technical programs, aligning with FIFA’s development goals, and promoting grassroots football across the country.

 During his tenure, Lubowa worked on the FIFA Grassroots Football Program, which targeted children aged 6-12 and emphasized mass participation through schools and communities.
 He retired from FUFA in February 2018.

 Recent involvements

 In February 2019, Lubowa was appointed as the Technical Director of Ndejje University Football Club.

 Challenges

 Lubowa resigned as the head coach of the Uganda Cranes in 1999, citing a lack of adequate support from the Federation of Uganda Football Associations (FUFA).
-This decision came after increasing frustrations over the limited resources and administrative challenges he faced, which he felt hindered his ability to deliver results effectively.
+This decision came after increasing frustrations over the limited resources and administrative challenges he faced, which he felt hindered his ability to deliver results.